 Dental veneers are most often made from dental-grade ceramic.
-They are simple restorations used primarily to make aesthetic changes to the patient's smile by altering the contour, color, and structure of the teeth.
+They are simple restorations used primarily to make aesthetic changes to the patient's smile by altering the teeth' contour, color, and structure.
 Since veneers are wafer-thin, it is relatively easy to fabricate them and bond them to the frontal surface of the teeth.

 Patients with the following dental conditions are ideal candidates for porcelain veneers:

 Severely worn out teeth: Patients with oral conditions like bruxism or subconscious clenching of the jaw often experience excessive wear of the teeth.
 Such teeth can be lengthened using veneers.